Monster0506/LeetCode/README.md

     # (like "Remove Duplicates from Sorted Array")

     # If you need colors for print statements within the comparator:
-    # from framework.framework import Colors # Or define a minimal local Colors class
+    # from framework import Colors # Or define a minimal local Colors class
     class LocalColors:
         RED = "\033[91m"; RESET = "\033[0m" # etc.